PacoReinaCampo/MPSoC-DV/lifecycle/chisel/book/chapters/chapter6.md

 ## REGISTERS

 Registers in Chisel are used for storing state between clock cycles.
-Here’s an example of a simple 8-bit register:
+Here's an example of a simple 8-bit register:

 ```scala
 import chisel3._